MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-task-stuck-in-running-state.md

 If you run it again, the task execution is completed successfully within a short time.
 Other tasks in the same node run well.

 ## Cause

-In most cases, this issue occurs due to application issues.
+Since the task is being executed and there is no error, it's an application issue in most cases.
+Azure Batch doesn't have more detailed logs to monitor the process running in the task, which is the privacy of customers.

 ## Recommended steps

-1. When the task is running, capture more detailed application logs and write them as standard output (stdout) to understand where the task is stuck.
+1. When the task is running, capture more detailed application logs and output to stdout to understand where the task is stuck.

 1. Compare the logs of a normal task and the stuck task to find out the gap.

-1. Implement [Batch insights](https://github.com/Azure/batch-insights) to monitor the CPU and memory usage to identify if there's any performance issue.
+1. Implement [Batch insights](https://github.com/Azure/batch-insights) to monitor the CPU and memory usage of the Batch node to identify if there's any performance issue.

 1. Capture the dump file when the issue occurs to analyze where the application is stuck.